Easy Homemade Candied Pecans

 You could try this recipe with raw almonds if you’d like.
 Though I haven’t tried this myself, I do think it could work.

 If you like this recipe, you might also like:

 - Parmesan Garlic Ranch Seasoned Pretzels

 - 1 pinch ground nutmeg (less than 1/8 teaspoon)

 - 1 teaspoon vanilla extract

-- In another bowl, add the pecans and egg white, toss gently until combined and the pecans are evenly coated.
-Add the sugar mixture, toss until completely mixed.
+- TOSS: In medium bowl, add the pecans and toss in the egg white mixture.
+Mix until the pecans are evenly coated.
+Add the cinnamon sugar mixture, toss until all the nuts are coated.

-- Store in an airtight container and store until ready to use.
+- STORE: in an airtight container until ready to use.

 - Recipe can be easily doubled or tripled.
 Remember, if you're baking sheet is small, use two baking sheets but make sure the pecans are in a single layer.